Nuitka/Nuitka-website/doc/doc/commercial.rst

 protection.
 For this, you need the Nuitka commercial package.
 It contains plugins to Nuitka that will achieve the following:

+.. grid:: 1 1 2 2

+   .. grid-item-card::  Program Constants Data
+      :class-item: nuitka-grid-security

--  Obfuscucate contained constants data
+      Obfuscucate contained program constants data

       Your encryption keys, your program texts, your library usages, all expose textual information, that can be valuable input in Reverse Enginneering.

       Normally these constants are plain and readable in the created programs (and of course your Python source code or bytecode).
       Compiling with Nuitka gives you protection of the code, but with the data being easily readable, it will be less effective.

+   .. grid-item-card::  Contained Data Files
+      :class-item: nuitka-grid-security

       Another facet of the same issue is datafiles.
 When your program includes data files to work on, these are visible in the file system.
       Sometimes, e.g. via QML files of Qt, your program behaviour can be changed by changing these files.

       Therefore Nuitka commercial allows you to include data files as part of the program constants and protect it in the same way as other constants.
 Without these files accessible, the attacker will have no attack vector for Reverse Enginneering.

--  Encrypted tracebacks
+   .. grid-item-card:: Encrypted tracebacks
+      :class-item: nuitka-grid-security

       When your program is deployed and crashing, you could take potentially successful steps against these tracebacks appearing.
 But when you need to support your client, you need to be able to to actually tell, why your software is crashing.

       Python tracebacks are good for this, but you cannot want them to be readable to the user.
 This is very traceback encryption comes in.
       Nuitka with the commercial plugin will make sure to encrypt all traceback outputs.
 They still carry the information as you want, but *only you* will be able to decode them.

       Symmetric encryption (and asymmetric encryption in a future update) are available for you to use there.

       In a future update, you can decide which information is transferred, and what is part of the encryption, and which part is not, e.g. hostname, client name, etc. could be output int plain text, while the variable names and values would not be, depending on your choice!

--  Encrypted outputs
+   .. grid-item-card:: Encrypted outputs
+      :class-item: nuitka-grid-security

       If you need to query information from a machine, or just in general want to have perfect protection, you can use the Nuitka plugin to make sure it can only output encrypted information on standard output and standard error.

-   This will allow you to decode outputs as necessary, and will make sure it's not readable to your clients.
+      This will allow you to decode outputs as necessary, and will make sure it's not readable to anybody but you.

 *******************************************
  Special needs (Commercial only use cases)